Our staff will respond to your query promptly and provide detailed information to your questions.

 - Flåm Railway excursion

 - Voyage from Bergen to Kirkenes 6 nights in a Outside Twin unspecified with toilet & shower

 - Full board on board a Coastal Route (Kystruten) ship, other meals as per itinerary.
 Full board includes buffet breakfasts & lunches and a 3 course sit down dinner in the evening.
-You are presented a menu when you check in.
-Visiting 34 ports, Hurtigruten have an exceptional opportunity to get fresh produce from local suppliers everyday.
-This means delicious new and fresh ingredients, both from coastal and inland areas.

 - Transfer to Kirkenes Airport

 International flights, domestic flight Kirkenes to Oslo, travel insurance, luggage handling, optional excursions on your Kystruten voyage, lunches and dinners that have not been detailed in the program, and items of personal nature.
 A small tip for the bus driver will be appreciated - your escort will advise you with details about this.